 PASTE THE FOLLOWING IN YOUR EMAIL SUBMISSION

-WE WILL NOT RESPOND TO SUBMISSIONS THAT ARE NOT IN ACCORDANCE WITH THE FOLLOWING
+WE WILL NOT RESPOND TO SUBMISSIONS THAT ARE NOT IN ACCORDANCE WITH THE REQUIREMENTS LISTED BELOW

-1. Send submissions by email attachment as a Word .doc (Microsoft Office).DO NOT SUBMIT IN 2010 WORD-WE CAN ACCEPT UP TO THE 2007 WORD DOC
+1. Send submissions by email attachment as a Word document only.

 2. On the first page of the manuscript include your name and your email/contact information.

 3. Manuscripts should be in Times Roman 12 pitch, double spaced, with:

 -Do not double space between paragraphs.

 -Please do not copy and paste material into a manuscript; doing so creates a document that is incompatible with our typesetting program.

 4. If your manuscript contains graphics, describe their nature in the cover email.
 All graphics must be black and white.
 If the manuscript is approved for publication, all graphics must be provided as individual, high resolution (300 dpi minimum) jpegs.
 GRAPHICS MUST BE OWNED OUTRIGHT; WE DO NOT ACCEPT LICENSED/COPYRIGHTED GRAPHICS.

 6. Indicate the word count for the entire manuscript in the email

 7. Make sure your book is polished and all of your typos are corrected.
 Manuscripts with poor spelling and grammar and/or multiple typographical errors will be rejected.